MontiCore/cd4analysis/README.md

 ```
 cd cd4analysis
 ```
-Afterwards, build the source files with gradle (if `./gradlew.bat` is not recognized as a command in your shell, then use `./gradlew`):
+Afterwards, build the source files with gradle (if `./gradlew.bat` is not recognized as a command in your shell, then use `./gradlew`).
+To this effect, execute the following two commands:
 ```
-./gradlew.bat build
+./gradlew.bat clean build
+./gradlew.bat shadowJar
 ```
 Congratulations!
-You can now find the executable JAR file `SD4DevelopmentCLI.jar` in the directory `target/libs` (accessible via `cd target/libs`).
+You can now find the executable JAR file `CD4AnalysisCLI.jar` in the directory `target/libs` (accessible via `cd target/libs`).